-As a rule, the earlier the heading date, the more late winter growth potential and the more pronounced the spike in spring growth.
+As a general rule, the earlier the heading date, the more late winter growth potential and a more pronounced peak in spring growth.
 Conversely, it is typical for late heading date varieties to exhibit a little less winter growth, have a longer but steadier spring flush, thus allowing for greater flexibility and extended pasture quality into early summer.